-If you are using Red Hat Linux, insert the CD into your CD-ROM drive; then, type the following command from the /mnt/cdrom directory: sh runlinux.sh you select the documents.
-Click View Book to view the selected document or documents in Acrobat Reader or xpdf.
-If you selected more than one document, all the selected documents are opened in Acrobat Reader or xpdf.
+If you are using Red Hat Linux, insert the CD into your CD-ROM drive; then, type the following command from the /mnt/cdrom directory:

-Select your server from the Product menu.
-The Available Topics list displays all the documents for your server.
+Select your computer from the Product menu.
+The Available Topics list displays all the documents for your computer.
 Some documents might be in folders.
 A plus sign (+) indicates each folder or document that has additional documents under it.
 Click the plus sign to display the additional documents.

 When you select a document, a description of the document appears under Topic Description.
-To select more than one document, press and hold the Ctrl key while
+To select more than one document, press and hold the Ctrl key while you select the documents.
+Click View Book to view the selected document or documents in Acrobat Reader or xpdf.
+If you selected more than one document, all the selected documents are opened in Acrobat Reader or xpdf.